 The vast majority of Algae live either in fresh or salt water environments and in a wide range of pH, temperatures, turbidity, oxygen and CO2 levels.
 The terrestrial exceptions are those Algae that establish a symbiotic relationship with fungi such as lichens.
 There are more than 70,000 documented species of Algae, from microscopic (microalgae that make up the marine phytoplankton and which are responsible for generating up to 50% of the oxigen we breathe) to large species such as Macrocystis pyrifera which can exceed 45 meters in length and form the so-called Kelp forests in the eastern Pacific.

 The Algae group is the main primary producer in aquatic environments, providing food and shelter for fish, invertebrates and marine Mammals.
-Depending on the type of pigments used by these organisms for photosynthesis, the colorations of these species vary from the brown of the Ochrophytas, to the green of the Chlorophytas, to the red of the Rhodophytas.
+Depending on the type of pigments used by these organisms for photosynthesis, the colorations of these species vary from the brown of the Ochrophytes, to the green of the Chlorophytes, to the red of the Rhodophytas.

 Algae need luminosity to allow photosynthesis and mostly require a solid background to hold on to.
 These conditions limit the areas in which we can find them to mainly near the coast, mostly on rocky bottoms, although there are species that can only be found on sandy bottoms, as is the case of Posidonia oceanica, or plant species (mostly unicellular) that do not require substrate.
 As for depth, we will find them from sea level to depths where light reaches, depending on the pigment they possess for photosynthesis, finding green algae, predominantly in superficial areas, while brown and red algae are more frequent at greater depths.